 Learn more in our guide, which poses the question: What is SEM?

-Freelance digital marketers in video marketing conceptualize, script, and oversee video production.
+Freelance video marketers conceptualize, script, and oversee video production.

 Step 2: Choose your specialization

-Choosing an area to specialize in is important to your freelance success.
-But take time to try a variety of roles and industries before you decide—and don’t be afraid to change your mind and pivot later.
+Take time to try a variety of roles and industries before you decide, and don’t be afraid to change your mind and pivot later.

 For example: My digital marketing specialization is content marketing.
-Within content marketing, I focus on content writing specifically.
+Within content marketing, I focus on writing.

-In content writing, I’ve decided to write long-form content for mostly B2B audiences.
-In that context, I’m open to more fields, such as SaaS, digital marketing, healthcare, and cybersecurity.
-I’m also happy to try new subject matter—all within that specialty.
+In content writing, I’ve decided to write long-form content for mostly B2B (business-to-business) audiences.
+In that context, I’m open to more fields, such as SaaS (software as a service), digital marketing, healthcare, and cybersecurity.

-Ideally, your area should be at the intersection of your interests, capabilities, and the high availability of well-paying gigs.
-For example, perhaps you’re interested in social media marketing.
+Ideally, your area should be at the intersection of your interests, capabilities, and the market for well-paying gigs.

 Need some help deciding which suits you best?
 Try our free digital marketing quiz.

 Your website is foremost proof that you have the tech-savvy and expertise to market yourself.
-You can show off various skills on your site, from SEO to copywriting, design, video production, and content writing.
-You can also host your work portfolio and testimonials all in one place.
+Host your published work, testimonials, and list your skills all in one place.

 No portfolio or testimonials yet?
 Be your first client.
-Write blog posts, grow a personal brand and social media following.
-Tell clients the SEO results you’ve accomplished with your site.
+Write blog posts, grow a personal brand, and social media following.
+Remember that specialization is key.
 Be your first success story, and watch other clients roll in.

 You can learn more about how to create an awesome digital marketing portfolio here.